Murder of Ennis Cosby: Biography

-Ennis's dyslexia was diagnosed when he entered Morehouse College in Atlanta, where a friend encouraged him to be tested.
+Cosby's dyslexia was diagnosed when he entered Morehouse College in Atlanta, where a friend encouraged him to be tested.
 He then spent a summer semester in Putney, Vermont, undergoing intensive academic training at Landmark College, a private university established exclusively for students with learning disabilities.
-Ennis later returned to Morehouse, where he made the dean's list when his grade point average jumped from 2.3 to more than 3.5.
+Cosby later returned to Morehouse, where he made the dean's list when his grade point average jumped from 2.3 to more than 3.5.

-In his free time, Ennis tutored students at elementary and high schools and earned a Morehouse bachelor's degree in 1992, which he followed with a master's from Columbia University in New York in 1995.
+In his free time, Cosby tutored students at elementary and high schools and earned a Morehouse bachelor's degree in 1992, which he followed with a master's from Columbia University in New York in 1995.
 While at Columbia, he worked at Alfred E. Smith Elementary School and also tutored students struggling with learning disabilities.
 His friends recalled that he kept a low profile and did not want special treatment, and would just say that his father worked "in business" when asked why he had lived in three states.

-At the time of his passing at 27, Ennis was working toward his doctorate in special education at Columbia University's Teachers College and also planned to set up a school for children with learning disabilities.
+Prior to his death at 27 years old, Cosby was working toward his doctorate in special education at Columbia University's Teachers College and also planned to set up a school for children with learning disabilities.
 He once wrote, "The happiest day of my life occurred when I found out I was dyslexic.
 I believe that life is finding solutions, and the worst feeling to me is confusion."

-Ennis was recalled as friendly and outgoing, and he would greet people saying "Hello, friend," a greeting that became his legacy as described in the children's television show Little Bill, created by his father.
-His parents had the phrase put on a sign near his grave, and several months after his death, his father released a jazz collection titled Hello, Friend: To Ennis With Love.
+Cosby was recalled as friendly and outgoing, and he would greet people saying "Hello, friend," a greeting that became his legacy as described in the children's television show Little Bill created by his father.
+His parents had the phrase put on a sign near his grave, and several months after his death, Bill released a jazz collection titled Hello, Friend: To Ennis With Love.